-Virunga covers a total area of 7800 square kilometers and stretches from the Ruwenzori Mountains in the north to the Virunga Mountains in the South.
-At first it was by names of Albert National Park but later renamed to Virunga National Park
+Virunga covers a total area of 7800 square kilometres and stretches from the Ruwenzori Mountains in the north to the Virunga Mountains in the South.
+At first, it was by name of Albert National Park but later renamed Virunga National Park

 From Kigali connect to Goma border by road.
 You will be transported from Kigali to Goma border by the driver guide of your local tour operator.